marcandre259/blog/_posts/2025-04-27-math-syntax.md

 also using *jekyll* as his site generator, it gave me confidence this feat is possible.

-I then went ahead and install *jekyll* locally so I could serve and quickly debug the website from my laptop.
+I then went ahead and installed *jekyll* locally so I could serve and quickly debug the website from my laptop.
 This can be done with

 ```bash
 jekyll serve